aianshay/reviews-sentiment-analysis/README.md

-# reviews-sentiment-analysis
+# Sentiment Analysis of Smartphone Reviews

- Neural nets to analyze smartphone review sentiments over time
+ LSTM and Random Forest to analyze smartphone review sentiments over time.

+ To run the project use:

+ ``streamlit run dashboard/app.py``